International Rescue Committee

 The International Rescue Committee (IRC) is a global humanitarian aid, relief, and development nongovernmental organization.
-Founded in 1933 as the International Relief Association, at the request of Albert Einstein, and changing its name in 1942 after amalgamating with the similar Emergency Rescue Committee, the IRC provides emergency aid and long-term assistance to refugees and those displaced by war, persecution, or natural disaster.
-The IRC is currently working in about 40 countries and 26 U.S. cities where it resettles refugees and helps them become self-sufficient.
-It focuses mainly on health, education, economic wellbeing, power, and safety.
+It was founded in 1933 as the International Relief Association, at the request of Albert Einstein, and changed its name in 1942 after merging with the similar Emergency Rescue Committee.Today, the IRC provides emergency aid and long-term assistance to refugees and those displaced by war, persecution, or natural disaster in more than 40 countries.
+In cities across the U.S. and Europe, the IRC helps refugees and displaced individuals resettle and integrate into new communities.

 Consisting of first responders, humanitarian relief workers, international development experts, health care providers, and educators, the IRC has assisted millions of people around the world since its founding in 1933.
-In 2016, 26 million people in about 40 countries and 26 U.S. cities benefited from IRC programs.
+In 2024, the IRC reached 36.5 million people in countries affected by crisis with humanitarian services.

+The IRC has received an “A” rating from CharityWatch, a four of four-star rating from Charity Navigator, and meets all 20 of BBB Wise Giving Alliance’s accountability standards.

-The current President and CEO of the International Rescue Committee (IRC) is David Miliband (2013–present), who previously served as the British Foreign Secretary.
+The current President and CEO of the International Rescue Committee (IRC) is David Miliband (2013–present), who previously served as the British foreign secretary.

 History

 The International Rescue Committee (IRC) was founded as the New York branch of the International Relief Association (which later combined with another relief organization) in 1931, at the suggestion of Albert Einstein.
-The IRC was initially an organization that helped those who were fleeing Nazi Germany and as need arose it expanded its clientele.
+As of 1933, the IRC was initially an organization that helped those who were fleeing Nazi Germany and as need arose it expanded its clientele.